Bhagat-ai/Personal-Python-Projects/Calculator/ReadMe.txt

-I have used tkinter python module for the User Graphic User Interface.
+I have used tkinter python module for the Graphic User Interface.